Knowledge Hub

 Legal documents needed to franchise your business

-When you franchise your business, you will need a variety of legal documents including:
+When you franchise your business, you will need a variety of legal documents, including:

 Selling a franchise

-• Getting your franchise agreement drawn up so it is ready for negotiation with potential franchisees
+• Getting your franchise agreement drawn up.

-• Registering trademarks and design rights
+• Registering trademarks and design rights.

 The franchise agreement

-• A right of first refusal – this will entitle you to be offered the first opportunity or first refusal to buy back the franchise business before the franchisee offers to sell the business on the open market to a third party.
-This clause can be complemented by a provision that allows you to buy any goods, equipment, plant, and fixtures that the franchisee posses at the point of termination or expiry of the franchise agreement
+• A right of first refusal – this will entitle you to be offered the first refusal to buy back the franchise business before the franchisee offers to sell the company on the open market to a third party.
+This can also be linked to a right to veto a sale unless it is to an approved buyer who has been vetted by you, which provides essential protection for your brand’s integrity.

 Grounds for a franchisor to terminate a franchise agreement

-• Persistent complaints against the franchisee
+• Persistent complaints

 • Franchisee’s inability to repay its creditors